Forgiveness

 All of this began to change when, at age thirty-three, I apprenticed to a medicine woman.
 She was as brutal in pointing out my weaknesses as she was compassionate in acknowledging my strengths.
 She forced me to dive deep and breathe while in the grasp of fear.
 Upon surfacing, I saw that all emotion is self-imposed.
 I alone am responsible for the choices I make.
 As my awareness grew, I began to own who I am – a wounded warrior made stronger for having faced that which terrorized me.

 A few years into my apprenticeship, an issue I thought I had resolved attacked with a sudden and nauseating potency.
 Once again, and painfully, I felt overlooked.
 The hurt cut so deep, I nearly lost my life.
 I thought I was regressing, but I thought wrong.
-Issues become lighter as they are resolving.
+Although they might feel heavier, issues become lighter as they are resolving.
 The pieces we have dealt with rise toward the surface.
 The nearer the surface, the more clearly we see them and the more powerful the impact.
-As these pieces are released, we might feel we are exploding, much like an erupting boil or volcano.
+As these pieces are released, we might feel we are exploding, much like an erupting volcano.

 A friend I had become close with unknowingly overlooked me.
 This time, I was not even an afterthought.
-The pain struck sudden and hard.
+The pain struck suddenly and hard.
 I reeled for several days, wondering why this issue still haunted me.
-When I let go of asking why and instead asked what it was I needed to learn, I received an answer: forgiveness.
+When I let go of asking why and instead asked what I needed to learn, I received an answer: Forgiveness.

 I closed my eyes and moved into the hurt.
 I gasped and caught my breath as the pain ignited and burned my heart.
 For the first time in my life, I willingly held and comforted that little child so brutally abused and ignored all those years ago.
 Once her needs were met, a voice spoke to me: